waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Puzzle: Goldenrod Underground Switch Puzzle
 - Started: Turn 9640
-- Current Goal: Reset all switches to OFF before executing 3-2-1 sequence.
+- Current Goal: Execute 3-2-1 sequence (Switch 3 -> 2 -> 1) from all-OFF state.
+- Hypothesis: Turning switches ON in order 3, 2, 1 will open the path to the warehouse.

-# Switch Status (Turn 9789)
+# Switch Status (Turn 9791)
-- Switch 3 (2, 1): 🔴 OFF (Just turned OFF)
+- Switch 3 (2, 1): 🔴 OFF (Interacting to turn ON)
 - Switch 2 (10, 1): 🔴 OFF
 - Switch 1 (16, 1): 🔴 OFF